ankraft/ACME-oneM2M-CSE/docs/ACMEScript.md

 ### Loading and Running Scripts

-Scripts are stored in and read from the *init* directory.
+Scripts are stored in and read from the *init* directory, and from a list of directories that [can be specified](Configuration.md#scripting) in the configuration file.
 All files with the extension "*.as*" are treated as ACMEScript files and are automatically imported during CSE startup and also during runtime.
-Updated and new scripts are automatically read again from the directory.
+Updated and new scripts are automatically read again from that directory.

 There are different ways to run scripts: